seetadev/Eth-Maintenance/README.md

 Tableland: We are using Tableland for implementing incident notes maintained by machine administrators.
 Please visit Incident Notes powered by Tableland at the github repo link.

+- Get Log Events by Contract Address: to get log events like sold/listed nft for NFC tags/NFC Tags of machines on marketplace.

+- Get Log Events by Incident Types: to get log data for specific incident event along with its metadata

+- - Get NFT External Metadata: To get metadata for NFT like attribute and snapshot images.

 Spark: ZK SparkLend wallet supports operations like the signing of the transaction and other cryptographic operations across multiple platforms and blockchains that improve the overall usability and interoperability using SparkLend, Conduits and MakerDAO features.
 We used Zokrates for building the ZK SparkLend Wallet.